-- The employer determines the employee's job profile, job level and the salary grade with due observance of the rules of the university job classification system, "University Job Classification" (UFO), as stated in Appendix J, and the rules pertaining to career development as referred to in Article 6.5.
-The Job Classification Objections Scheme applies to the classification. - If an employee who is twenty-two years of age or older is employed within the framework of the Entry-level and Step-up Jobs Decree for the long-term unemployed (Bulletin of Acts & Decrees 1999, 591), he shall be granted the salary specified after salary number 0 in the sequence of salaries applicable to him in table 1.3 Appendix A. - 3.
-This Article shall not apply to an employee filling a position that is subsidised on the basis of a promotion of employment by the government, nor to a trainee or student with whom an employment contract was entered into within the framework of day-time training or similar training.
+1. The employer determines the employee's job profile, job level and the salary grade with due observance of the rules of the university job classification system, "University Job Classification"

+(UFO), as stated in Appendix J, and the rules pertaining to career development as referred to in Article 6.5.
+The Job Classification Objections Scheme applies to the classification.

+- 2. Upon the inception of the employment of an occupationally disabled employee with a disability on which agreements have been reached between the parties to the collective labour agreement with a view to the entry into force of the Participation Act (Bulletin of Acts and Decrees 2014, 271), the employee shall be granted the salary specified in the sequence of salaries applicable to him stated in table 4.3 (100%) or 4.4, respectively, in Appendix A. In deviation from article 3.3, first paragraph, the salary will be increased to the next amount in the salary scale if, in the employer's judgement, the labour productivity has increased substantially. - 3.
+The first and second paragraphs of this article shall not apply to an employee filling a position that is subsidised on the basis of a promotion of employment by the government, nor to a trainee or student with whom an employment contract was entered into within the framework of day-time training or similar training.
 In the cases listed above, specific regulations for the remuneration of these categories apply.